 - 2. Use Ms or Mr (First Name) when addressing other adults in the classroom. - 3.
 Respect the confidentiality of each child. - 4.
 Ask permission before taking any videos or photographs. - 5.
 Cell phones are not to be used during instructional time.
-Teachers may use their cell phones to post to Seesaw throughout the day. - 6.
+Teachers may use their cell phones to post to Procare throughout the day and conduct face to name checks. - 6.
 Do not eat or chew gum while working in the classrooms.
 Water bottles and coffee cups are permitted but be mindful that you place them out of the reach of children. - 7.
 Do wash your hands often.
 One of the most reliable ways of controlling the spread of germs is proper and consistent hand washing.
 This is expected of the children and must be modeled by all adults working in the YCP classroom.